bahlolab/UKB.COVID19/README.md

 ## Association Test

-Function: `log.cov(data, phe.name, cov.name = c("sex","age","bmi"), asso.output = NULL)`
+Function: `log.cov(data, phe.name, cov.name = c("sex","age","bmi"), asso.output=NULL)`

 Association tests using logistic regression model.

 Arguments:
-- `data`: the output from COVID19.susceptibility, COVID19.mortality, or COVID19.severity.
+- `data`: Data generated from `COVID19.susceptibility`, `COVID19.severity` or `COVID19.mortality`.
-- `phe.name`: "pos.neg", "pos.ppl", "mortality", "hosp", "severe.lev2", or "severe.lev3".
+- `phe.name`: Phenotype name in the data.
-- `cov.name`: select among: "sex", "age", "bmi", "SES", "black", "asian", "other.ppl", "mixed", "O", "AB", "A", "inAgedCare". "black", "asian", "other.ppl", "mixed" are dummy variables comparing to white British.
-"O", "AB", "A" are dummy variables comparing to blood group B. By default, cov.name = c("sex","age","bmi"), covariates include sex, age and BMI.
+- `cov.name`: Selected covariate names in the data.
+By default, cov.name = c("sex","age","bmi"), covariates include sex, age and BMI.
-- `asso.ouput`: generate a csv file including association test results (estimate, odds ratio and p-value). by default, asso.output=NULL, it doesn’t generate an output file.
+- `asso.ouput`: Name of association test result file to be outputted.
+By default, asso.output=NULL, it returns results but doesn't generate any files.

 Note: participants with missing values in the result or the covariates included in the association test will be omitted.